DareAngeL/flairhaven-api/README.md

 ## Contribution

 Contributions from external sources are not accepted at this time.
 However, feedback and suggestions from project collaborators are highly valued and can be shared through appropriate communication channels.

-## License
-Unauthorized use, distribution, or modification of the project is strictly prohibited.